 - Check estimates for a finish date

 - Check any other appropriate estimates

 Every project goes through a series of expected or unexpected changes.
-AS things change, it’s normal to keep track of them all—when they happened, why they happened, what was the result.
-This, your changelog, is a useful document that you will want to go back through come the project’s end.
+As things change, it’s good practice to keep track of them all—when they happened, why they happened, and what was the result.
+This, your change log, is a useful document that you will want to go back through come the project’s end.

 - Check for missed items

 Issues will arise throughout the project management process—that’s inevitable.
 As they pop up, you and your team are responsible for tracking them.
 Most teams use an issue log for this purpose, though the exact organization of said log is entirely up to you.
 Project closure is a good time to check this log.